-- There are a few drawbacks of lime wash.
-The paint can only be used on non-smooth surfaces and may not be as durable as traditional paint.
+- Lime Wash Myth #1: There are a few drawbacks to lime wash.
+The paint can only be used on rough surfaces and may not be as durable as traditional paint.

-- Because of its high pH level, lime wash paint acts as a fungicide.
+- Lime Wash Myth #2: Because of its high pH level, lime wash paint acts as a fungicide.

-- When your lime washed surface becomes dirty, add another coat rather than washing it.
+- Lime Wash Myth #3: If your lime washed surface becomes dirty, add another coat rather than washing it.

-- For interior surfaces, add in a binding agent.
+- Lime Wash Myth #4: For interior surfaces, add a binding agent.
 Lime wash is unsuitable for drywall, but can be used on wood, brick, concrete, and other porous surfaces.

-- Wear protective covering when applying lime wash, as limestone is a corrosive material for the skin and eyes.
+- Lime Wash Myth #5: Wear protective coverings when applying lime wash, as limestone is a corrosive material for the skin and eyes.

-- You may need to apply several thin coats to achieve the lime wash coat that you desire.
+- Lime Wash Myth #6: You may need to apply several thin coats to achieve the lime wash coat that you desire.

 Romabio Response: Not necessarily true.
 For Interior/Exterior brick or stone with Classico Limewash, you only need one coat before you distress it.
 For Interior drywall, you need two coats but no primer to create a sublte movement effect.

 Limewash paint is a historical mineral finish used to achieve an antique whitewash aesthetic to exterior or interior stone, brick, stucco, and any other masonry surfaces that are porous.
 Limewash was used as a standard paint finish since the founding of the Roman Empire and was one of only two paint products available for exterior paint finishes in Europe up to WWII.